jsaltenberger/travel-site/README.md

 # travel-site

 Website built using modern tools and best-practices.
 Developed with a with a mobile-first performance philosophy.
 Package management with Node.js/npm.
 Task automation with Gulp and PostCSS.
-Modulaized Javascript using ES6, Babel and webpack.
+Modularized JavaScript using ES6, Babel and webpack.

 ## Built With